trubavuong/react-hook-use-async/README.md

 ## Problem

 Async task is a very common stuff in application.
-For example, fetch todo list, follow a person, upload images...
-And we need a convenient way to execute an async task and render its result when the task is complete.
+For example, fetch todo list, follow a person, upload images... and we need a convenient way to execute an async task and render its result when the task is complete.

-This package provides two convenient hooks to deal with common use cases:
+This package provides two convenient hooks to deal with them:

 -   `useAsync(createTask, inputs, config)`

     Execute async task on the component gets mounted and detect inputs change to re-execute.
-It's useful for data fetching.
+It's useful for **data fetching**.
 It also supports cancellation, especially for `fetch()`.
 See [API below](#useasync).

 -   `useAsyncOnDemand(createTask, inputs, config)`

     Execute an async task on-demand.
-It's useful for `click-to-action-button` use cases, such as follow a person.
+It's useful for **click-to-action-button** use cases, such as follow a person.
 It also supports cancellation, especially for `fetch()`.
 See [API below](#useasyncondemand).

 ## Example